 1. Dried Fruit

-If you adore devouring fruits for breakfast and snacks, be sure to stick with fruits that do not effect blood pressure levels, such as blueberries, strawberries and cranberries, while fruits like grapes and melon will only spike your blood pressure levels.
+If you adore devouring fruits for breakfast and snacks, be sure to stick with fruits that do not effect blood sugar levels, such as blueberries, strawberries and cranberries, while fruits like grapes and melon will only spike your blood sugar levels.

 When it comes to dried fruit, keep in mind that you are treading through risky territory as despite their countless health benefits, they pack up very concentrated densities of sugars and carbs.
 Therefore, it is essential to limit your consumption to mindful portion sizes, and consume only 2-3 servings each week.
 Research states that a tiny handful of raisins can provide your body the same amount of carbs and sugars you obtain from a big bowl filled with grapes.